sci-comp/SceneBuilder/README.md

 Continuing with the furniture example, we assume in this section that you have already added "Furniture" to collection names, and have created an empty "Furniture" folder,

 1. Create a `PackedScene` that we will use as an item to place.
-For this example, I will assume that you already have "Chair.glb" or "Chair.gltf" somewhere in your project files.
+For this example, I will assume that you already have "Chair.glb" or "Chair.tscn" somewhere in your project files.
 It doesn't matter where your chair scene is located in FileSystem.

 Note that the scene builder dock will only work with files ending in .glb or .tscn.